‘Little House on the Prairie’ actor Hersha Parady dies at 78, family says

 Parady was 78 years old.

-Her son, Jonathan Peverall, had previously organized a GoFundMe fundraising page to raise money for Parady’s medical costs, writing that his mother had been dealing with a brain tumor.
+Her son, Jonathan Peverall, had previously organized a GoFundMe fundraising page to raise money for Parady’s medical costs, writing that his mother had been dealing with a brain tumor, WJW reports.

+“Hersha, who has always been an active and outgoing woman, is battling a tough medical condition — a brain tumor known as meningioma,” Peverall wrote.

 On Thursday, Peverall updated the GoFundMe page to announce his mother’s passing.